sapcc/helm-charts/system/prometheus-server/README.md

 This chart shall serve as a template to deploy your own Prometheus.
 It will set up:
-- Prometheus server instance (with 2 configmap, rules reload sidecars)
+- Prometheus server instance (with 2 sidecars: configmap, rules reload)
 - Persistent volume claim (if configured; default off)
 - Ingress (if configured; default off)
 - RBAC resources (if configured; default off)